kevinweber/lazy-load-for-videos/readme.txt

 = 2.16.2 =
 * Update styling of tabs on admin page
+* Escape video title and attribute texts so that they can be rendered when containing quotes

 = 2.16.1 =
 * Bugfix: In rare cases the video only becomes visible when the window resizes.
 Hopefully this update fixes it…